SharmilaSherinRYZ/spotify-end-to-end-data-pipeline/README.md

-# Spotify-End-To-End-Data-Pipeline
+#  Musical Insights: Spotify Data Exploration

 ### Introduction
-This project implements an ETL (Extract, Transform, Load) pipeline using the Spotify API on AWS.
-It extracts data from the Spotify API, transforms it, and loads it into an AWS data store for analysis and insights.
+This project is about collecting music data from Spotify and organizing it for easy analysis.
+Using AWS, it automatically fetches details like song names, artists, and playlists from Spotify, processes the data to make it useful, and stores it in a structured format.
+This helps in analyzing trends, popular songs, and other insights efficiently.

 ### Architecture
 <picture>